sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 * This will remind you how each test is expected to fail, or what each test is intended to exercise.
 * If writing a monolithic test, this can be further developed into the expected output for comparison in a future version of the EN testing tool.

-## Document the tests - What to document and why
+## Document the tests - Where documentation goes

 * Documentation can be as simple as a file that lists the test name and what it is testing.
 * Documentation can also be written inline.
 It would be valuable to note precisely which line should fail.